 1. Exposure is one of the greatest things about going into the public sector.

-Even as an intern at a public accounting firm you will be introduced and possibly have the chance to work with CFO’s and CEO’s of large corporations.
+Even as an intern at a public accounting firm, you’ll be introduced to and possibly have the chance to work with CFOs and CEOs of large corporations.
+This is especially beneficial if you work for one of the Big 4 accounting firms like Deloitte, PwC, Ernst & Young, or KPMG.

-2. Most firms will pay for your travel and/or relocation expenses if you are given the chance to work abroad.
+2. Most firms will pay for your travel and/or relocation expenses.

-4. Most public accounting firms extend a great amount of autonomy to their employees; providing them with credit cards, confidential information, and lastly, they trust you to get your work done, without micromanagement.
+Most public accounting firms extend a great amount of autonomy to their employees; providing them with company credit cards and confidential information.
+Lastly, they usually trust their Certified Public Accountants and other professionals to get their work done, without micromanagement.

-2. Depending on where you work and your clients, you might find that flexibility is lacking.
+Depending on where you work and who your clients are, you might find that flexibility is lacking.
 Most public accounting firms force you to choose an industry to work with and what branch within that industry (advisory, tax, or audit).

 Private Accounting Firms

-2. People everywhere are looking for greater work/life balance and the private sector allows much greater flexibility in this area.
+People everywhere are looking for greater work/life balance.
+Fortunately, the best companies in the private sector allow for much greater flexibility in this area.

-3. If you don’t like change, the private sector provides consistency in your work, allowing you to truly become familiar with your client and your position.
+If you don’t like change, the private sector provides consistency in your tax services work.
+Hence, this will allow you to truly become familiar with your client, your position, and your required financial services.

-4. The private sector has bolstered their salary and incentives to closely match those of the public sector.
-Most now offer sign-on bonuses, stock options, annual bonuses and pension.
+Recently, the United States private sector has bolstered their salary and incentives to closely match those of the public sector.
+Most now offer sign-on bonuses, stock options, annual bonuses, and a pension.

-5. If you are looking to support your company, a position as a financial analyst in the private sector will definitely fulfill this dream.
+If you’re looking to support your company, a position in advisory services for the private sector will definitely fulfill this dream.

 1. Lower starting pay is the biggest downside to working in the private sector.